 Feelings, good ones…

-Marketing professionals tell us that successful brands (not only motorcycle brands) are connected to feelings, positive feelings, feelings of empowerment and fun.
-Good warm “vibes” of thrilled satisfaction are what we crave for on the machines we own.
-So, the owner of a Hayabusa knows the rush he can expect when he opens up on a highway.
-Similarly, a scooter aficionado no doubt loves the buzz of pulling away the quickest at the lights, leaving the traffic in its tracks.
+Marketing professionals tell us that successful brands (not only motorcycle brands) are connected to feelings, positive feelings, feelings of empowerment and enjoyment.
+Good warm “vibes” of thrilled satisfaction are what we crave for on the machines we possess.
+So, for sure the owner of a Hayabusa craves the thrill of opening up on a highway.
+Similarly, a scooter aficionado no doubt enjoys the buzz of dodging rush hour traffic and pulling away the quickest at the lights.

 Image…oooh, so cool…

-For some, the choice of a brand or style of a motorcycle involves buying into an image.
-Design, speed, power, ruggedness, adventure, fashion…. most motorbikes promise something from this mixed bag of desirables.
+For some, the choice of a brand or style of motorcycle involves buying into an image.
+Design, speed, power, ruggedness, adventure, fashion…. most motobikes promise something from this mixed bag of desirables.
 As a result, the bikes we own reflect some of our personal values, what we consider virtuous, appealing, attractive, even manly (or womanly), perhaps.
-Our machines are often symbols of who we aspire to be.
+Our machines are often symbols of who we aspire to be or do.
 The owner of a GS probably tours or wants to tour and appreciates some degree of off road adventure.
-The owner of a Gold-Wing is the same but has no intention of ever leaving the paved path.
+The owner of a Gold-Wing is the same but has no intention of ever leaving paved roads, ever.

-Many bikers get hooked on a bike brand and style because they are active in communities that value them.
-The Moto Guzzi clan, the Cafe Racer scene, and the Lambretta and Vespa “die hards” are examples of this.
+Many bikers get hooked on a bike brand and style because they get involved in communities that value them.
+The Moto Guzzi clan, the Cafe Racer scene, the Lambretta and Vespa connoisseurs are examples of this.
 There are enthusiast clubs like these in almost every country.
 It seems like the desire to belong to something bigger than ourselves as individuals is what keeps them going.

 Partners, like a pal?